HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When using an external executor, the application needs to implement the corresponding class or function in the main program or external module.
 This document uses the Python language as an example to illustrate the implementation methods of each external executor.
 For scripting languages other than Python, such as C/C++, JavaScript, Lua, etc., you can refer to the implementation of Python for processing.

-##### 2.6.2.1) External function executor
+##### 2.6.2.1) External Function Executor

 We can implement all external executors using functions.
-Taking `Python` as an example, when using the `by` preposition attribute to specify an external function executor as a selector, iterator or reducer, the executor must be implemented as a function with the following prototype:
+Taking `Python` as an example, when using `by` preposition attribute to specify an external function executor as a selector, iterator or reducer, the executor must be implemented as a function with the following prototype:

 ```python
 def chooser(on_value, with_value):